 Seven Things we're tired of hearing from software hackers

-(historical note: I first put this online in September 2006, at digifreedom.net.
+(historical note: I first put this online in late 2006, at digifreedom.net.
 In the following years, I reorganized my websites several times… until this piece went offline.
 I put it back at this new URL, with (almost) all the links updated, in December 2013)

 1. Free Software is great because, if two Free programs are not compatible, anybody can write filters to convert files to and from each format